mendix/docs/content/en/docs/appstore/widgets/google-analytics.md

 ## 5 Strict CSP Compatibility

 This widget requires additional configuration to be compliant with strict content security policy (CSP).
-Google Analytics uses an external address to track the analyitics.
+Google Analytics uses an external address to track the analytics.
 To make this widget work, you need to configure the CSP headers to allow resources from that domain.